pantry/pantry.github.io/core/extending.md

 It is possible that a Command may need further information from the Server or Clients before it can finish.
 To make extra requests inside of a Command, use the `#send_request` and `#send_request!` methods.
 They do the same thing, send a Message, but `#send_request` returns a `Celluloid::Future` that needs to be queried for the response, while `#send_request!` will block until a response is ready and will return the response Message.

 These methods take a Message, which should be created from the Command to be run on the receiving side.
-For example, say there was a Client Command who need to know how many Clients were connected and available.
-We might write the following:
+For example, say there was a Client Command who needs to know how many Clients are connected and available.
+We can write the following:

 {% highlight ruby %}
 class CountClients < Pantry::Command